Samuellct/Samuellct/README.md

 My professional experience comes from two Master's internships in particle physics research, which helped me build strong analytical rigor and quantitative problem-solving abilities.

-Outside of the lab, I enjoy tackling personal coding projects to learn new technologies like TypeScript, PostgreSQL, Tailwind, and more.
+Outside of the lab, I enjoy tackling personal coding projects to learn new technologies like TypeScript, PostgreSQL, Cloudflare, and more.

 I am currently seeking my first professional role and am eager to apply this combination of scientific discipline and data expertise.